GraceLead/docker-and-ghost-setup/INSTRUCTIONS.md

         ```
 ---
 ### Install Docker-Compose
-1. Install docker compose ([click here to find the latest version](https://github.com/docker/compose/releases) and replace 1.25.5 with latest version)
+1. Install Docker Compose using the line of code below.
+Use this link for the [Docker Compose GitHub repository](https://github.com/docker/compose/releases) to find the latest version and replace 1.25.5 with latest version number).
+And here's a link for the official [Docker docs](https://docs.docker.com/compose/install/) to install Docker Compose.
     ```
     sudo curl -L https://github.com/docker/compose/releases/download/1.25.5/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose
     ```
-1. Change permission for docker-compose
+1. Change the permission to add executable permissions to docker-compose
     ```
     sudo chmod +x /usr/local/bin/docker-compose
+    ```
+1. Make sure it installed correctly
+    ```
+    docker-compose --version
+    ```
+    If it installed correctly then it should display something like this:
+    ```
+    docker-compose version 1.25.5, build 8a1c60f6
+    ```
+#### If you need to delete Docker Compose
+1. To Uninstall Docker Compose, simply delete the binary
+    ```
+    sudo rm /usr/local/bin/docker-compose
     ```
 ---
 ### Install Ghost